-The old woman from before explains what happened to the guys full out.
-During the festival, the ghost of the maiden whisks away all of the men in the area and the next morning they’re found in the shrine with the life sucked out of them acting like zombies while babbling like idiots.
+The old woman from before explains what happened to the guys.
+During the festival, the ghost of the Maiden whisks away all of the men in the area, and the next morning they’re found in the shrine with the life sucked out of them acting like zombies while babbling like idiots.

 The group pays for some ‘anti-ghost stickers’ to help James and Brock, but as the night draws on, they find that the ghost is unaffected.
-She tries floating James and Brock away, but Brock is grabbed by Ash and Misty and James is broken from his telekinetic hold by Jessie who blasts the ghost through the stomach.
+She tries floating James and Brock away, but Brock is grabbed by Ash and Misty.
+James is broken from his telekinetic hold by Jessie, who blasts the ghost through the stomach.

-The Maiden fights back with some ghouls and Ash tries to identify them as Pokemon with his Pokedex to no avail.
-However, Dexter does detect a Pokemon nearby and Ash discovers that the Maiden herself is actually the Ghost Pokemon Ghastly in disguise.
+The Maiden fights back with some ghouls, and Ash tries to identify them with his Pokedex to no avail.
+However, Dexter does detect a Pokemon nearby, so he scans around for it.
+Ash discovers that the Maiden herself is actually the Ghost Pokemon, Gastly, in disguise.